 Austria is a country rich in history.
-From landmarks that tell of ancient times to landmarks that speak of art and culture; landmarks in Austria abound!
+From landmarks that tell of ancient times to landmarks that speak of art and culture, landmarks in Austria abound!

 Throughout the ages, landmarks in Austria have been a source of joy and celebration but have also been reasons for strife.
-Here are some of Austria’s famous landmarks that still stand strong after decades, even centuries.
+Here are some of Austria’s famous landmarks that still stand firm after decades, even centuries.

-Most Famous Historical Landmarks in Austria
+Most Famous Landmarks in Austria

 Column of Pest (Column of the Trinity)

 The Column of Pest (Column of the Trinity) is a memorial column in Vienna, Austria.
 It was erected in 1673 as a monument to the plague that devastated the city from 1670 to 1671.
 It stands at a critical junction on the Graben and is still a much-loved symbol of Vienna and Austria’s neighbor (and former partner) Hungary.

 The history of this iconic landmark dates back to 1393, when the last Turkish siege following the second Siege of Vienna led to an enormous number of deaths.
-The city then suffered its worst-ever plague in 1670-1671 with over 38,000 people dying from it in December 1670 alone.
+The city then suffered its worst-ever plague in 1670-1671, with over 38,000 people dying in December 1670 alone.
 It became known as the “Great Plague” and remains one of the darkest periods in Viennese history.

 A 17th-century document records that many men, women, and children gathered in the Graben before the city gates, singing hymns and begging for God’s mercy.
 Their hopes were raised when they saw a funeral procession entering the gate.
-It is said that as the hearse passed by some of them even tried to touch the coffin believing that if they were touched by the corpse, they too would be saved.
+It is said that as the hearse passed by, some of them even tried to touch the coffin believing that if the corpse touched them, they, too, would be saved.

-However, in a moment of divine inspiration, one man realized that the funeral procession was actually coming from an infected house and warned his comrades to stay back.
+However, in a moment of divine inspiration, one man realized that the funeral procession was coming from an infected house and warned his comrades to stay back.

 See Related: Best Credit Card For Travel Perks

-Field Marshal Karl Philipp Borromäus zu Schwarzenberg was an Austrian army officer in the early-19th century.
-Schwarzenberg-Denkmal in Vösendorf, Austria memorializes the man who played a significant role in the defeat of Napoleon at the Battle of Leipzig.
+Field Marshal Karl Philipp Borromäus zu Schwarzenberg was an Austrian army officer in the early-19th Century.
+Schwarzenberg-Denkmal in Vösendorf, Austria, memorializes the man who played a significant role in the defeat of Napoleon at the Battle of Leipzig.

 Designed in 1831 by the architect Franz Joseph Hetzendorf von Hohenschild, it depicts a tall Schwarzenberg standing confidently on a granite pillar.
 The monument is covered with a thick layer of gold leaf, which was added at the request of Emperor Francis himself to add majesty to the statue.

 Schwarzenberg-Denkmal is a popular tourist attraction in Vienna and has become a symbol of Austria’s long history.
-The monument commemorates the countless soldiers who lost their lives fighting for the country in the 18th and 19th centuries, as well as a de facto memorial for the Austrian Army in general.
+The monument commemorates the countless soldiers who lost their lives fighting for the country in the 18th and 19th centuries.
+It is a de facto memorial for the Austrian Army in general.

 See Related: Best Tumi Travel Kits

 The Hofburg is the former home of the Habsburg family – one of Europe’s most prominent noble families.
-The family has been around for a long time and their dynasty’s reach once spanned thrones across Europe.
+The family has been around for a long time, and their dynasty’s reach once spanned thrones across Europe.

-Nowadays the family is a shadow of its former self.
-It is in Vienna and people can visit if they want to.
+Nowadays, the family is a shadow of its former self.
+It is in Vienna, and people can visit if they want to.
 It also functioned as the royal winter season house, as Schönbrunn Royal residence was the summer season house.

-The Hofburg has been increased over the centuries to include numerous houses with the Amalienburg and also the Albertina, the royal chapel Hofkapelle or Burgkapelle, the imperial collection Hofbibliothek, the treasury Schatzkammer, and also the Burgtheater.
+The Hofburg has been increased over the centuries to include numerous houses with the Amalienburg and the Albertina, the royal chapel Hofkapelle or Burgkapelle, the imperial collection Hofbibliothek, the treasury Schatzkammer, and also the Burgtheater.